With 25 new HS2 stations and several regeneration projects being constructed along the route, local authorities are investing heavily in preparation

 The proposed route for HS2 will connect Birmingham and London to northern cities with a new rail network that will drastically cut journey times and increase capacity.

-Construction on the £56bn project has already begun with the first phase of the route connecting London Euston to Birmingham and bringing journey times down from one hour and 14 minutes to 49 minutes.
+Preparatory work has already begun on the first phase of the route connecting London Euston to Birmingham and bringing journey times down from one hour and 21 minutes to 52 minutes.

 But others have criticised the rising costs – the 2015 estimation of £56m ($72m) is expected to rise to near £106m ($137m) – damage to the environment and the relocation of residents along the route.

-At the HS2 Economic Growth Conference in Birmingham last week, business leaders from areas surrounding each of the major hub stations talked about how the high-speed rail network will help drive growth and regeneration.
+At the HS2 Economic Growth Conference in Birmingham in November 2018, business leaders from areas surrounding each of the major hub stations talked about how the high-speed rail network will help drive growth and regeneration.

 HS2 stations: London